EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_1.md

 * Just like in Step 1, run "sessionInfo()" and send a screenshot to "meglab.metagenomics@gmail.com"

-# Step 3 - Introduction to R programming
+# Step 3 - Explore basic R functionality
 ### R scripts and "projects"
 R code can be run directly in the R terminal, or can be organized in to a series of steps within an [R script](http://mercury.webster.edu/aleshunas/R_learning_infrastructure/R%20scripts.html).
 R scripts facilitate reproducibility as all your code can be stored in a single file and shared for others to replicate.